jwhitlark/ctia/README.md

 For a REPL workflow, run `lein repl`.
 Use `(start)` to start CTIA, `(stop)` to stop it, and `(go)` to restart it.

+### Deployment on Kubernetes.

+The `k8s` directory contains a Proof-of-concept set of Kubernetes resources to deploy CTIA on Kubernetes.
+These resources were adapted from `containers/dev/docker-compose.yml`.

+#### Deploying

+The resources are stored under logical filenames, in file glob order.
+Assuming you have `kubectl` installed and properly configured with access to your cluster, you can deploy the full stack with the following command `kubectl apply -f k8s`.

+#### Accessing

+Per the limitations listed below, nothing is currently exposed outside of the cluster.

+You can connect to the CTIA service by running the following command `kubectl port-forward service/ctia --namespace=ctia 3000:3000` and then accessing http://localhost:3000.

+#### Limitations

+This should be considered a POC of CTIA on Kubernetes.

+* This implementation has NO persistance.
+Data stored in Elasticsearch and Redis can be lost at any time.
+    * When a target Kubernetes cluster is identified, the appropriate [PersistantVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) can be added.
+* All services are cluster internal only.
+    * When more is known about the deployment environment, an appropriate [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) will be added.
+* There is no access control.
+* Kafka, Riemann, and Riemann-dash are currently not included, due to time constraints.
+* The keys stored in `k8s/02_secrets.yaml` are stored in git (both in `k8s` and `containers/...`) and should be considered compromised.

 ### Testing and CI

 All PRs must pass `lein test` with no fails for PRs to be accepted.